Champr12/gitops-2024/README.md

 Terraform Apply (apply.yml): This workflow is responsible for applying changes after all checks pass.
 It runs on the main branch, deploying resources to AWS when merged, ensuring only validated, cost-approved, and compliant configurations reach production.

-Terraform Destroy (destory.yml): This workflow destroys any existing infrastrcture according to th
+Terraform Destroy (destory.yml): This workflow destroys any existing infrastructure created by the apply.yml workflow.

+Terraform Drift Detection (drift.yml): This workflow is ran on a schedule and checks for any infrastructure drift between the actual infrastructure and the Terraform state file (terraform.tfstate).

 ## GitHub Actions: Actions